-Developed at the start of the 20th century, Jazz, also known as Dixieland, is a groundbreaking music genre that originated from New Orleans’ African American communities.
-Hailed as one of America’s original art forms, Jazz’s early memories begin with Papa Jack Laine’s musical formation, where he enlisted hundreds of city musicians from diverse ethnic groups and social statuses.
-Following his formation came the emergence of artists like Buddy Bolden and Bunk Johnson as well as members of the Original Dixieland Jazz Band, who were all instrumental in forming the world-famous genre we know and love today.
+Developed at the beginning of the twentieth century, traditional Jazz, also known as Dixieland, was a groundbreaking genre that originated from the African American communities living in New Orleans.
+Jazz’s early days began with Papa Jack Laine’s musical formation, which included hundreds of city musicians from diverse ethnic groups and social statuses.
+Following his formation came the emergence of artists like Buddy Bolden and Bunk Johnson, as well as members of the Original Dixieland Jazz Band, who were all instrumental in forming the world-famous genre we know and love today.

-Birthed in the Mississippi Delta just upriver from New Orleans, Blues is a heart-felt music form that has deep roots in American – particularly African-American – history.
-Communicating genuine emotion more than any other music form, this deep-south genre is characterized by call-and-response patters, the blues scales, and specific chord progressions, as well as cathartic lyrics, bass lines and visceral instrumentation.
-Tracing back to the music of Africa, which frequently relies on percussion instruments of every variety, Blues, which gets its name from “blue devils,” meaning melancholy and sadness, originated on Southern platations in the 19th century, often dated to after the ending of slavery and the emergence of juke joints.
-Notable 1920s blues pioneers, who took the genre and made it their own, include Son House, Blind Lemon Jefferson, Lead Belly, Charley Patton and Robert Johnson.
+Birthed in the Mississippi Delta, just upriver from New Orleans, Blues is a heart-felt music form that has deep roots in American (particularly African-American) history.
+It got its name from “blue devils,” which were feelings of melancholy and sadness.
+Radiating emotion more than almost any other music form, this deep-south genre is characterized by call-and-response patterns, blues scales, specific chord progressions, cathartic lyrics, bass lines and visceral instrumentation.
+With elements that trace back to the percussive music of Africa, Blues originated on Southern plantations of the nineteenth century, just after the ending of slavery and during the emergence of juke joints.
+Notable 1920s blues pioneers that took the genre and made it their own include Son House, Blind Lemon Jefferson, Lead Belly, Charley Patton, and Robert Johnson.

-Rhythm and blues, or R&B, is a WWII-birthed music genre that took root in the 1940s.
-It became known during the time jazz-based music had become popular – the period from the end of the First World War until the start of the 1929 Depression is known as the “Jazz Age”.
-Its dynamic synthesized traditional blues with various African American mainstream acts of the time.
-This musical genre, which now holds national global hits, became a cultural hit with path-breaking records by artists such as Fats Domino, Lloyd Price, Smiley Lewis, Professor Longhair, Irma Thomas, and Frankie Ford, among others.
-Experiencing new direction brought forward by 1970s artist like Dr. John and the Neville Brothers, R&B developed new qualities, and today, the style that contributed to the development of rock & roll is kept alive by New Orleans rap star Lil Wayne.
+Rhythm and Blues, or R&B, is a music genre that took root in the 1940s during World War II.
+It took the dynamic music of the “Jazz Age” and incorporated traditional blues and various African American mainstream acts of the time.
+This musical genre, which now owns national global hits, became a cultural phenomenon with ground-breaking records by artists like Fats Domino, Lloyd Price, Smiley Lewis, Professor Longhair, Irma Thomas, and Frankie Ford.
+The genre turned a new direction and developed new qualities with 1970s artists like Dr. John and the Neville Brothers, and today, the style that contributed to the development of rock & roll is kept alive by artists like New Orleans rap star Lil Wayne.

-Zydeco, a music genre created by Southwest Louisiana’s Black Creoles (a group of people of mixed African, Afro-Caribbean, Native American and European descent) was birthed at Saturday-night gatherings where families and friends gathered to dance around a room pulsing with accordion-driven beats.
-Originated in Opelousas, Louisiana and emerged from St. Landry Parish pioneers, this cross-fertilization of musical styles served as a way for rural southerners to expressed the hardships of everyday life in the South with grace, style and artistry.
-While early Zydeco masters date back to artists like Clifton Chenier, often hailed as the “King of Zydeco,” other influential voices include Grammy Award winners Rockin’ Sidney Simien, Buckwheat Zydeco, and Rockin’ Dopsie as well as Goldman Thibodeaux, Beau Jocque, and Rosie Ledet.
+Zydeco, a music genre created by Southwest Louisiana’s Black Creole community (a group of people of mixed African, Afro-Caribbean, Native American and European descent), was birthed at Saturday-night gatherings, where families and friends gathered to dance around a room pulsing with accordion-driven beats.
+Originally from Opelousas, Louisiana, this cross-fertilization of musical styles served as a way for rural southerners to express the hardships of everyday life in the South with grace, style and artistry.
+While early Zydeco masters date back to artists like Clifton Chenier (often hailed as the “King of Zydeco”), other influential voices include Grammy Award winners Rockin’ Sidney Simien, Buckwheat Zydeco, and Rockin’ Dopsie, as well as Goldman Thibodeaux, Beau Jocque, and Rosie Ledet.

-Bounce, a music genre defined by a tempo ranging from 95 to 105 beats per minute, heavy brass band beats, and Mardi Gracias Indian chants call-and-response routines, is a southern roots music manifestation connected to Louisiana’s hip-hop history.
-The genre, which traces back to 1991 when the efforts of rappers and DJs working in small nightclubs and block parties brought to life New Orleans’ own brand of hip-hop, popularized at a club called Ghost Town by MC T. Tucke, has gone on to become one of NOLA’s most exciting and influential musical trends in recent history.
-Bounce came to dominate the groove scene during the early 1990s with records like Juvenille’s “Do the Jubilee All,” and has been carried to present time by rappers such as Big Freedia, Sissy Nobby, and Vockah Redu.
+A music genre defined by a tempo ranging from 95 to 105 beats per minute, heavy brass band beats, and Mardi Gras Indian call-and-response routines, Bounce is a southern roots manifestation of Louisiana’s hip-hop history.
+The relatively young genre that sprung from the efforts of rappers and DJs working in small nightclubs and block parties in the 80s brought New Orleans’ own brand of hip-hop to life.
+It has since gone on to become one of NOLA’s most exciting and influential musical trends.
+Bounce came to dominate the groove scene during the early 1990s with records like Juvenile’s “Do the Jubilee All,” and has been carried to present day by rappers like Big Freedia, Sissy Nobby, and Vockah Redu.